 “Effective preparation” here does not refer to a machine-like necessity by which earlier stages automatically determine later ones.
 Instead, it’s rather as if, at each moment, reference were made to contextual meanings, so as to guide the current activity in light of those meanings — meanings that are continually being elaborated further.1

-Actually, it’s easy for us to recognize this process wherever we find ourselves trying to understand an activity of our own lives.
+Actually, it’s easy to recognize this process of ever fuller revelation when we consider our own lives.
 For example, when we are writing a scientific paper, the sentences we have already written do not determine the next sentence.
 Instead, we have to keep the overall flow of meaning in mind, and then make a creative effort — we might call it an effort of origination — in formulating the next sentence.
-Something has to come freely, without necessity or physical cause, but rather in tune with a governing meaning to which we are trying to remain faithful (even if we so far only dimly glimpse it).
+Something has to come freely, without necessity or physical cause, but rather in tune with a governing meaning to which we are trying to remain faithful (even if we are still in the process of trying to grasp it).

 This required activity of origination remains more or less conscious and recognizable (if we are paying attention) throughout the entire writing project.
 In the case of an embryo’s transformation, the moment-by-moment, originative activity may be unconscious (on the part of the embryo), but it is nevertheless recognizable by us as outside observers.
 At no point can we predict the next stage based on physical necessity, but only with reference to the unfolding meaning.2 So at the very least we can say that something is going on with the embryo that looks akin to what is going on with us when we try to write up what we have come to understand of its transformation.